rjmags1/algorithms-practice/leetcode/42_trapping_rain_water.md

 ```

 ## Notes
 - This solution is much harder than the following but is a good demonstration of more advanced stack techniques.
 We put indices on the stack, and only add to the stack when `height[i] <= height[i - 1]`.
-This allows us to determine how much water is trapped between heights in horizontal blocks of height == 1 when `height[i] > height[i - 1]` by popping off the stack.
+This allows us to determine how much water is trapped between heights in horizontal blocks when `height[i] > height[i - 1]` by popping off the stack.

 ## Solution 2